jtouzi/aws_global_accelerator/lab-5-observability/README.md

 Requests from Singapore are now processed in EU-WEST-1 (Dublin) region.
 AWS Global Accelerator will continue to monitor the Tokyo endpoint, and will resume sending traffic to it once it becomes healthy.

 ### Checkpoint
-You have now tested Client Affinity with AWS Global Accelerator.
-Next on our global application to do list is to implement a failover!
-When you're ready, [proceed to Lab 5](../lab-5-observability)!
+You have now implemented failover with AWS Global Accelerator.
+We are almost done, if you have 5 more minutes [proceed to the bonus Lab](../bonus-lab) to see how you can use CloudWatch metrics and Flow Logs to monitor your accelerator activity.